FarieB/alx-system_engineering-devops/0x00-shell_basics/README.md

-file /tmp/iamafile command to print type of the file ln -s /bin/ls __ls__ symbolic link cp -rua *.html ../ copying htlm files
+file /tmp/iamafile command to print type of the file ln -s /bin/ls __ls__ symbolic link cp -rua *.html ../ copying htlm files mv [[:upper:]]* /tmp/u moving all files beginning with an uppercase letter to the directory